 Requirements for co-op participation vary within the different colleges and departments.
 Requirements for admission to the co-op program generally include completion of 24 credit hours, with 9 of these credit hours completed in the student’s major, and satisfactory academic standing.
-Interested students should come to the Career Development Center, located in Brennan Hall III, at the corner of 17th Street and Yale Avenue.
+Interested students should come to the Shocker Career Accelerator, located in John Bardo Center, Suite 162.
 The telephone number is 316-978-3688.
-Students may attend a Cooperative Education and Internship workshop in person or online (http://wichita.edu/coopworkshop), prepare a resume, and meet with the career development specialist for their college.

-Wichita State University’s location in Wichita has allowed it to form strong relationships with public, private and nonprofit organizations that offer a variety of internship opportunities.
+Wichita State University’s location in Wichita has allowed it to form strong relationships with public, private, and nonprofit organizations that offer a variety of internship opportunities.
 These positions are an invaluable way for WSU students to gain professional experience to complement the strong academic fundamentals they learn in the classroom.
-Through the Career Development Center, students have an opportunity to earn academic credit for an internship, or enroll in zero credit and have an internship recognized on their academic transcript.
+Through the Shocker Career Accelerator, students have an opportunity to earn academic credit for an internship, or enroll in zero credit and have an internship recognized on their academic transcript.

 Students who choose academic credit, enroll in designated internship courses and work with a faculty advisor from an appropriate department.
 Academic credit is earned after completing all project requirements assigned by the advisor.
 Students who enroll in zero credit internships have their internship recognized on their official academic transcript through a transcript notation (no tuition is paid).
 A transcript notation is earned after completing the zero credit program requirements.
-Additional information may be found on the Cooperative Education and Internship webpage (http://wichita.edu/coop).
-Not all departments participate in zero credit internships and not all students are eligible to enroll in zero credit, please refer view requirements at http://wichita.edu/coop.
+Additional information may be found on the Cooperative Education and Internship webpage.1 Not all departments participate in zero credit internships and not all students are eligible to enroll in zero credit.